 The nurse may book a same-day appointment with the patient educator for you in the case that your doctor has prescribed you a self-injection medication (e.g. insulin) or home device (e.g. blood sugar machine).

 During your visit, you will meet your healthcare team; besides your physician, you may also speak with a nurse, nurse practitioner, physician assistant, social worker, and / or other physicians.

 Your healthcare team may ask you a number of questions and you may be asked to fill out some paperwork to ensure that we are providing the best care for you.

 During your appointment, you will be advised if you need any follow-up visits or diagnostic tests.
 The checkout team will then be able to assist you with scheduling these at the most convenient time and date for you.

 You will also be able to collect any prescription medication required from the pharmacy within the hospital.

 If tests or investigations are carried out during the appointment or on the same day, your results will be reviewed with you on a follow-up visit.

 In the case of any abnormality, your doctor or nurse will inform you within 48 hours.
 Please note that some tests require longer periods to be concluded, and if so the nurse or the technician performing them will inform you accordingly.

 During your visit, you may receive information about your patient rights and responsibilities.

-You may also receive details on how to sign-up for the Health Portal app, which allows you to schedule and manage your own appointments, view test your results and request prescription refills on the go.
+You may also receive details on how to sign-up for the Patient Portal mobile app, which allows you to schedule and manage your own appointments, view test your results and request prescription refills on the go.